I’ve already shared that I absolutely loved Glasgow.

 Here is the fish that never swam

 This mural depicts the first miracle.
 St Serf had a wild robin that he had tamed.
 Some boys killed the robin and tried to blame it on Mungo.
-Mungo is said to have restored life to the robin.
+But it’s said that St. Mungo restored the robin’s life.

-What first drew me to the mural was the kindness expressed in his face.
-The creases at the corner of his eyes and the indentation of the cheek, pointing to the fact that if you could see underneath his mustache, I would suspect the corners of his mouth would be upturned into the beginning of a smile.
+The kindness expressed in his face is what first drew me in.
+It was the creases at the corner of his eyes and the indentation of the cheek, pointing to the fact that if you could see underneath his mustache, I would suspect the corners of his mouth would be upturned into the beginning of a smile.

 His red nose gives me comfort because I am almost always sporting a red nose.
-In the winter, I am Rudolph… In the summer, the slightest bit of sun goes straight to my nose.
+In the winter, I am Rudolph.
+After that, in the summer, the slightest bit of sun goes straight to my nose.
 Quite often, I am annoyed by this traitor who makes my skin tone uneven.
 Since I rarely wear makeup, the redness shouts to the world about my sensitive skin.

 He reminds me of a fisherman that you might see upon the docks on a cold, winter day.
 He looks like a hard worker… weather-worn, a bandage on his finger and yet has a soul gentle enough that a bird would alight upon his finger.